Customer service, and the wider customer experience, is impacted upon by every member of your team.

 “Project management skills are the single most important skill set needed for customer experience improvement.”Maurice Fitzgerald

-Your customer’s time is valuable and so is your company’s.
+Your customer’s time is valuable and so is yours.

 Customers do not want to feel rushed.
 But they also don’t want to have to wait around to have their needs met.

-Akin to this, your team members need enough time to complete all of their duties without feeling rushed.
+Akin to this, your team members need enough time to complete all of their duties without feeling overly pressured leading to a lower quality output.

 As with any field, stasis leads to stagnation.